View the recent COVID-19 information for licensees

 providing physical security to limit access to VCGLR offices to authorised personnel only.
 This includes precluding individuals from some branches of the VCGLR having physical access to areas where other branches are located or to information held by other branches.

-You may request a copy of your personal information and request correct, if found to be inaccurate.
+You may request a copy of your personal information and request to correct that information, if found to be inaccurate.
 It is our policy that you should be able to request access to your personal information directly, without the need to make a formal application under the Freedom of Information Act 1982 (Vic) (FOI Act).

 However, there are situations where it will not be appropriate to provide direct access to information, and you will be required to make a freedom of information (FOI) application.
 For example, where providing direct access would compromise the privacy of another person.
 A fee may apply for such an application.